loopbackio/loopback.io/pages/en/lb4/Introduction-to-LoopBack-Next-development.md

 ## LoopBack Next

-We're going to study three key concepts: controller & API spec, components & providers, and custom sequence.
+We're going to study three key concepts: controller and API spec, components and providers, and custom sequence.
 Working sample codes are available in several places, one of which is [Hello World](https://github.com/strongloop/loopback-next-hello-world).
 I'm going to discuss specific conceptual roadblocks I stumbled upon.

 Skeleton of the client code looks like this:
 ```js